 (g) displays any difficulties with communicating in English with Flying Time Aviation staff.

-Where a Student’s enrolment is terminated in accordance with this clause 14.2 and the Student’s Course fees have been entirely paid for prior to the termination, the Student will be entitled to a refund for any unused flight hours, less 60%.
+Where a Student’s enrolment is terminated in accordance with this clause 14.2 and the Student’s Course fees have been paid in full, the Student will be entitled to a refund for any unused flight hours, less 60%.

 15 Data Protection